 A memorial service for Frank LaRosa will be held on June 8, 2019 at 11 am at the Doylestown Presbyterian Church located at 127 East Court Street, Doylestown.
 Immediately following the service, friends and family may join in the celebration of Frank’s life at Andrews Hall, located directly behind the church, where there will be memorabilia and light refreshments.

 In lieu of flowers, donations in memory of Frank can be made to the Doylestown Presbyterian Church, Doylestown Hospital or Delaware Valley University.

 Send condolences to www.varcoethomasfuneralhome.com

-To send flowers to the family of Frank LaRosa, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Frank LaRosa, please visit our Heartfelt Sympathies Store.